stanbaek/ece387_book/docs/Module1_ROS/ICE1_ListenerTalker.md

 # ICE1: Talker and Listener

 ## A note on this document
-This document is known as a Jupyter Notebook; it is used in academia and industry to allow text and executable code to coexist in a very easy to read format.
+This document is known as a Jupyter Notebook; it is used in academia and industry to allow text and executable code to coexist in a very easy-to-read format.
 Blocks can contain text or code, and for blocks containing code, press `Shift + Enter` to run the code.
 Earlier blocks of code need to be run for the later blocks of code to work.

 ## Implementing the chat subscriber